intel/intel-extension-for-tensorflow/docs/guide/aamp_tune.md

 I. Install Intel® Extension for TensorFlow* in running environment.

-After Installing Intel® Extension for TensorFlow*, it will be activated automatically as a plugin of stock Tensorflow.
+After Installing Intel® Extension for TensorFlow*, it will automatically activate as a plugin of stock Tensorflow.

 Refer to [installation](/README.md#Install) instructions for more details.

 II.
 Enable Advanced AMP.

-With the default configuration, the Advanced AMP has a good balance between performance and accuracy in most cases.
+With the default configuration, in most cases the Advanced AMP will balance accuracy with performance.

 ||Python API|Environment Variable|
 |-|-|-|